NyerhovwoOnitcha/terraform-beginner-bootcamp-2023/journal/week1.md

 - Github
 - Terraform registry

-The example below soucres the module locally
+The example below soucres the module locally in the top level main.tf file

 ```
 module "terrahouse_aws" {